tavern-master/meine_kneipe/README.md

 #Idea:
 This is a university project.
 Any Tech-Stack could be chosen.
 Restrictions were only for the table formatting.
 The tables have a certain form as shown in Table-Example.csv.
-The program should create a gantt-diagram based on the data from this table, which will not be shamed to use when preparing educational materials.
+The program should create a gantt-diagram based on the data from this table, which will not be shamed to use for educational materials.
 So I tried to programm a basic interface with HTML und a little bit CSS with university-colors for "style-scores".
 The programm logic was implemented on JavaScript (ESCMA 6).
 The programm can open csv-table with FileAPI, extract data and if csv-table has same formating as Table-Example.csv it will create a SVG with gantt-chart.
 After creating user can save it as png-picture.